Divyam6969/game/README.md

       - `ZADD global:leaderboard {player_id: encoded_score}`.
       - `HSET player:meta:{player_id} best_score last_updated_epoch`.

-So the combination of **Postgres tables + Redis ZSET/HASH** is the production-grade version of your in-memory `map<int, struct>` + `set<struct, Compare>` pattern, with the same ranking and tie-break semantics but designed to scale across many players and processes.
+So the combination of **Postgres tables + Redis ZSET/HASH** is the production-grade version of my in-memory `map<int, struct>` + `set<struct, Compare>` pattern, with the same ranking and tie-break semantics but designed to scale across many players and processes.

 **Time complexity**: